SpeechGroupUoAuckland/Welcome-to-Speech-Research-UoA-Github-Organisation/README.md

 We love to see people learn and grow, and we are happy to support you in your journey.
 We are all on the same waka!

+You will be given access to one or more respositories based on your research topic.